 Accommodation and Dining in Ronda and the Serranía

-Visiting this beautiful and safe corner of Spain is a great joy, and sure to be one of the best holidays a person could ever have.
+Visiting this beautiful corner of Spain is a great joy, and sure to be one of the best holidays a person could ever have.
 Located in the northwest of Málaga province, and bordering Cadíz province, the Serranía de Ronda is made up of Ronda, it’s largest town, and several white villages, known in Spanish as the Pueblos Blancos of the Serranía.

 It is here that visitors will find history going back many thousands of years to the time of the neolithic peoples with their cave paintings and dolmen burial chambers, through to Phoenician, Roman, and Moorish civilisation prior to the Christian reconquest.